Piazza_man project

 175BA8C5-0315-4540-9945-3A86A3FCFD3C.jpeg

-5. Allow the switch to dry for a day or so (or hairdryer if you can’t wait).
+5. Allow the switch to dry for a day or so (or use a hairdryer if you can’t wait).
+When the decal is dry you may find what appear to be air pockets underneath the decal.
+Do not be concerned.
+The clear coat will application will remedy this.

-6. Apply 1-2 light coats of clear acrylic spay paint and allow to dry (refer to drying on can).
-Once dry the clear will protect the decal from being scratched or worn off.
+6. Apply 1-2 light coats of clear acrylic spay paint and allow to fully dry (refer to drying information on can).
+Once dry, the clear will protect the decal from being scratched and prevent wearing off over time like the original symbols did.

 Last edited by Piazza_man on Sun May 07, 2023 5:39 pm, edited 1 time in total.